 Although people tend to only eat arugula leaves and not the seeds of the plant, clinical research confirms that plant extracts taken from the seeds help fight blood sugar fluctuations.
 A diet high in green vegetables is thought to be a type of natural diabetes treatment since it improves insulin responsiveness.

-Arugula extract, or oil taken from the Eruca sativa seeds, is considered an effective prevention and treatment method for improving insulin response, reducing hyperglycemia, and lowering high cholesterol and triglycerides.
+Arugula extract, or oil taken from the Eruca sativa seeds, has been shown to help improve insulin response, reduce hyperglycemia, and lower high cholesterol and triglycerides in animal research.